By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 3.7.1.
 Current Implementation

-component to render the view of a monthly calendar at the current locale time.
+The calendar feature resides in the UI component to render the view of a monthly calendar at the current locale time.

 The calendar feature itself is at v0.1 since it only displays the dates of the month.